Social Media Marketing and promotion can be a bit difficult to navigate.

 Does your audience follow you on Instagram?

-Are you unveiling a new product soon and want to give them a sneak peak of what’s coming up?
+Are you unveiling a new product soon and want to give them a sneak peek of what’s coming up?

 Then you WANT to post there.